dutta-alankar/cooling-flow-model/README.md

 Description of the files:

-- ```2-fluid-Riemann.nb```: A Mathematica notebook solving the Riemann problem of the one dimensional two-fluid model.
+- ```2-fluid-Riemann.nb```: A Mathematica notebook solving for the eigenwaves of the one dimensional two-fluid model.
+This is useful for solving the Riemann problem.
 - ```bernoulli-model(rTBeMdot).txt```: Bernouli number for the solution of the cooling flow model.
 - ```cooling-flow-MHD-model.py```: Generates cooling flow model and compares the model with stacked clouds from Nelson et. al 2020.
 - ```cooltable.dat```: CLoudy generated cooling function used in the cooling flow modelling.